Why people look for MailWizz alternatives

 If you're building SaaS: Sequenzy

 Sequenzy combines transactional and marketing emails with AI-generated content and native Stripe integration.
-At $49/month for 10,000 subscribers (120k emails), it's more expensive than MailWizz but eliminates server management entirely.
+At $49/month, it's more expensive than MailWizz but eliminates server management entirely.
 See our pricing page.

 If you want free open-source: Listmonk